xiaoyang-sheng/Analysis-of-UHI-Effect-on-Aged-Group/README.md

 ## Description

-We use different models (linear regression, Bayesian hierarchical model, random forest) to make vulnerability assessment towards the health of older adults.
+We use different models (linear regression, Bayesian hierarchical model, random forest) to make vulnerability assessment towards the health of older adults **based on real-life big data**.

 ## Data